Fitbit Charge 3 Review And Guide In 2024

 fitbit_charge_3_review_-_ display

 The Fitbit Charge 3’s OLED panel uses touch-enabled and gesture-based navigation.
 By default, the display shows the time and date (with details such as the number of steps and the heart rate depending on the selected clock face).
-Swiping from the top reveals all unread notifications (the tracker is connected to the smartphone), swiping from the bottom reveals the progress of your daily goal and a real-time scrollable summary of the tracker’s battery status.
+Swiping from the top reveals all unread notifications (the tracker is connected to the smartphone), and swiping from the bottom reveals the progress of your daily goal and a real-time scrollable summary of the tracker’s battery status.
 Similarly, swiping to the right allows you to access onboard menu items, including goal-based exercise tracking, alarms, and settings.
 During my time with Charge 3, I enjoyed the on-screen navigation.
-The menu items are very neat and the trigger buttons (along with the haptic response) make things even easier.
+The menu items are elegant, and the trigger buttons (along with the haptic response) make things even more accessible.

 #2 Fitbit Charge 3 Review – Design: